Skip to main content

 Schengen Membership

 Italy is a full member of the Schengen Area, which allows passport-free travel between 30 European countries.
-Once you enter any Schengen country, you can travel to Italy without additional border checks.
+Once you arrive in any Schengen country, you can continue to Italy without additional border checks.

 Italy is located in Europe.